ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 all values of these fields MUST be unique within the request.
-If the client instance does not include a `label` value for any entry in the array, or the values of the `label` field are not unique within the array, the AS MUST return an error.
+If the client instance does not include a `label` value for any entry in the array, or the values of the `label` field are not unique within the array, the AS MUST return an "invalid_request" error.

 The following non-normative example shows a request for two separate access tokens, `token1` and `token2`.